-- on an actual basis; - on an as adjusted basis to reflect the net proceeds of this offering of approximately 34.3 million after deducting underwriting discounts and the estimated expenses of the offering; and - on a combined adjusted basis to reflect: - the net proceeds of this offering of approximately 34.3 million after deducting underwriting discounts and the estimated expenses of the offering: - the repayment of NT\$1,216 million short-term bank loans by ChipMOS Taiwan in April 2004 through the disposal of short-term investments and cash and cash equivalents; - the issuance of 31,697 common shares in April 2004 pursuant to the exercise of employee share options (assuming no issuances of any common shares pursuant to share option exercises subsequent to April 30, 2004); - the increase in consolidated debt resulting from the merger of PlusMOS Technologies Inc. into CHANTEK ELECTRONIC CO., LTD., or Chantek, effective April 1, 2004, with Chantek as the surviving entity, which we are required to consolidate subsequent to the completion of the merger on April 1, 2004; and - the merger of WORLD-WIDE TEST Technology Inc. into ChipMOS Logic TECHNOLOGIES INC., or ChipMOS Logic, effective April 30, 2004, with ChipMOS Logic as the surviving entity, which does not have any significant impact on our capitalization.
+- on an actual basis; - on an as adjusted basis to reflect: - the net proceeds of this offering (assuming a public offering price of US\$8.42 per share) after deducting underwriting discounts and the estimated expenses of the offering and applying RMB20 million (US\$2 million based on an exchange rate of RMB8.28 per US\$1.00 as of March 31, 2004) of the proceeds from the offering to repay bank debt at ChipMOS Shanghai; and - on a combined adjusted basis to reflect: - the net proceeds of this offering (assuming a public offering price of US\$8.42 per share) after deducting underwriting discounts and the estimated expenses of the offering and applying RMB20 million (US\$2 million based on an exchange rate of RMB8.28 per US\$1.00 as of March 31, 2004) of the proceeds from the offering to repay bank debt at ChipMOS Shanghai; - the repayment of NT\$1,216 million short-term bank loans by ChipMOS Taiwan in April 2004 through the disposal of short-term investments and cash and cash equivalents; - the issuance of 31,697 common shares in April 2004 pursuant to the exercise of employee share options; - the increase in consolidated debt resulting from the merger of PlusMOS Technologies Inc. into CHANTEK ELECTRONIC CO., LTD., or Chantek, effective April 1, 2004, with Chantek as the surviving entity, which we are required to consolidate subsequent to the completion of the merger on April 1, 2004; and - the merger of WORLD-WIDE TEST Technology Inc. into ChipMOS Logic TECHNOLOGIES INC., or ChipMOS Logic, effective April 30, 2004, with ChipMOS Logic as the surviving entity, which does not have any significant impact on our capitalization.